WSsumti/Lucius/README.md

 Lucius is a real-estate web app that will connect every people in the world.
 We trade, sell, buy haunted houses if they really want to own one.

 We offer you a friendly platform to trade, buy or sell haunted houses.
+> **Unfortunatly, we haven't finish our project yet.
+We will update more soon

 ## Why haunted houses?
 Our earth is getting more and more crowded and house needed increases over time.